Its launch day, you’re excited at the awesome opportunities you’ve heard about in affiliate marketing, you wait patiently and … no one comes.

 1. Wake up early and immediately go to work on creating content for the day.
 Aim for 600 – 1,000 words detailing an exact question or subject you’ve uncovered through your website research.

 2. Publish the post and immediately send it to your followers through Twitter.
-Post a picture along with the link on Facebook (which will help draw more attention to the update).
+Post a picture along with the link on Facebook.
 Jump on LinkedIn and share on your feed.
+Post on Instagram.

-3. Jump into your RSS feed and tab open whatever new blog posts you can find on relevant blogs you have subscribed to, and begin commenting on their work (after reading, of course) and link back to your new post.
-(Blogs that use CommentLuv will display your most recent posts).
+3. Jump into your RSS feed and tab open whatever new blog posts you can find on relevant blogs you have subscribed to, and begin commenting on their work (after reading, of course) to create a relationship and some interest if you’re linking the blog.

-4. Send an email to your list (if you have one) about the new content on your website, ask for them to read, leave a comment, and share your work.
+4. Email your list (if you have one) about the new content on your website, ask for them to read, leave a comment, and share your work.

-5. Go on over to a content hub such as Squidoo or Hubpages and write a short post (500 – 700 words) related to the post you just pieced together, link back to it, and run the rounds sharing this new piece of content.
+5. Go on over to a content hub and write a short, promotional post (500 – 700 words) related to the post you just pieced together, link back to it, and run the rounds sharing this new piece of content.

 6. Jump back to your post and begin answering any and all comments from bloggers coming back through your comments on their blog; return to theirs and continue the discussion.